 One of the best ways to spend some time with family or friends is by playing a board game.
 During the course of time, there have been numerous board games that people have enjoyed.
 From Monopoly, Risk, and Scrabble to all of the games of today, generations have played games.
 But where did board games get their start?
 The earliest forms of board games can be traced back to the Ancient Egyptians in 3500 B.C.

 While not much is known about these games, archeologists have discovered many different kinds of games buried in the remains of the civilizations that gave birth to them.
 While these games are not comparable to the games of today, they were able to help occupy the free time of the people, thus becoming a social event in themselves.
 Board game playing has continued to be a great way to meet people and to spend time with friends and family.

 Board games can fall into many different categories.
-There are challenging games of strategy such as chess, checkers, monopoly and backgammon.
-Many popular games are aimed at children to help them learn how to play games and learning that some people win and some lose.
+There are challenging games of strategy such as chess, checkers, Monopoly, and backgammon.
+Many popular games are aimed at children to help them learn how to play games and graciously accept victory or defeat.
 Games such as Candyland and Chutes and Ladders are great introductory games.